Peru - Sacred Valley to Machu Picchu

 Land Based Adventures

 Prior to visiting Peru, the iconic ruins of Machu Picchu stood in the forefront of my mind.
 I could not help but imagine my trip as a kind of pilgrimage toward its mysterious stone vestiges and sweeping terraces.
-And, the fact that 2011 commemorated the 100th Anniversary of Hiram Bingham's discovery only added to my enthusiasm.
 Yet, while Machu Picchu was undeniably a highlight for me, two weeks of encountering different climates, elevation levels, archeological sites, villages and cities, quickly revealed to me the many layers and facets that make Peru the dynamic and diversely fascinating country it is today.

 During the first week, I had the opportunity to bring my mother along to explore the Sacred Valley and Machu Picchu, including Lima and Cusco.
 The second week was then dedicated to inspecting three different regions: Lake Titicaca, Arequipa and Colca Canyon, and finally Paracas and the Nazca Lines.
 Throughout the journey, we were met and accompanied by a private English-speaking guide and driver.
 This was a new experience for me, as I had always traveled in a group on previous expeditions.
 But, what a difference it made to have one-on-one dialogue with the guide and flexibility with our daily schedule.